 The Plugin readme header consists of this information:

-The line for Contributors is a case sensitive list of all WordPress.org usernames who have contributed to the code.
+- Contributors – a case sensitive, comma separated list of all WordPress.org usernames who have contributed to the code.
 It is generally considered respectful to include the names of people who worked on forked projects.
 Some developers will ask to be removed from the list, as they don’t want other plugins showing up on their profile page.
 It’s best to honor those requests.
-Remember to only use the WordPress.org username – anything else will show up sans profile link and gravatar, which is sad.
-If you want to change your display name (which shows on the front facing pages for you plugin), edit your profile
+Remember to only use the WordPress.org username – anything else will show up sans profile link and gravatar.
+To change someone’s display name (which shows on the front facing pages for the plugin), edit the profile

-The Donate link makes a “Donate to this plugin” link in the sidebar.
-It’s entirely optional, and if there is no link,
+- Donate link – (OPTIONAL) Makes a “Donate to this plugin” link in the sidebar.
+If there is no link, nothing shows up.

 At the end of the header section is a place for a short description of a plugin.
 The example recommends no more than 150 characters and to not use markup.
 That line of text is the single line description of the plugin which shows up right under the plugin name.
 If it’s longer than 150 characters, it gets cut off, so keep it short.